Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Transitions link ideas across sentences and paragraphs, improving coherence and readability. - What does mean represent in statistics?
+Rationale: Transitions link ideas across sentences and paragraphs, improving coherence and readability.

 A. Middle value